rentes/hacker-rank-cpp/README.md

-# hacker-rank-c-
+# hacker-rank-cpp
-A collection of solutions in C++14 for Hacker Rank's C++ challenges
+A collection of solutions in C++14 for Hacker Rank's C++ challenges.